MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Switzerland/swiss-electronic-payments.md

 ---
 # Swiss Electronic Payments
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> allows you to send invoices to customers electronically.
+[!INCLUDE[d365fin](../../includes/d365fin_md.md)] allows you to send invoices to customers electronically.
 The invoices are presented and paid directly using the customer's online banking software.

 ## Electronic Payment Methods
  You can make electronic payments using the following methods: